ImageMagick/Usage-Markdown/mapping/index.md

 And, finally, you can *save* the mapping to use it again later.
 It is the 'map' image controls the results.

-As the modification is 'map' controlled, there is usally very little calculation needed to be performed by ImageMagick, as such 'image mapping' is in general *very fast*.
+As the modification is 'map' controlled, there is usually very little calculation needed to be performed by ImageMagick, as such 'image mapping' is in general *very fast*.

 It is also *repeatable*, as you can apply the same very complex map, to any number of images, to get the exact same modification.
 That is to say you can apply it to a whole directory of images very quickly.